smuemd/bsssystem/README.md

 `py`

 ### No PropTypes
-This fork ships without external dependencies.
 Facebook's [`prop-types`](https://github.com/facebook/prop-types) has been removed.
 Instead type declaration is delegated downstream.
 Users of this fork have to be prepared to properly type out components themselves, if necessary.
+This fork ships without external dependencies.

 ### Width fit & fill
 The `width` style yielding function accepts two additional prop values:
-- `{ width: 'fit }` - Make an element shrink wrap its content with `flex-basis`.
+- `{ width: 'fit' }` - Make an element shrink wrap its content with `flex-basis`.
-- `{ width: 'fill}` - Make an element fill the remaining space.
+- `{ width: 'fill' }` - Make an element fill the remaining space.
 Distribute space evenly on multiple elements.

 ### low level changes